-The gross short-term rental premium is 178% for a 3-bed house in Honolulu (Honolulu County), but that headline shrinks materially once Airbnb fees, the state's Transient Accommodations Tax (TAT) of 10.3%, higher insurance, utilities, and cleaning are subtracted.
-This article covers both a 3-bed house and a 2-bed apartment because their cost structures diverge in ways that matter for net returns.
+The gross short-term rental premium is 193% for a 3-bed house in Honolulu (Honolulu County), but that headline shrinks once Airbnb fees, the state's Transient Accommodations Tax (TAT) of 10.3%, higher insurance, utilities, and cleaning are subtracted.
+This article covers both a 3-bed house and a 2-bed apartment because their cost structures differ in ways that matter for net returns.
 Apartments offer a lower entry price but carry HOA fees that houses don't pay, and Honolulu's premium price points mean both property types land in the thin-yield, appreciation-led category characteristic of Hawaii.

 Warning: short-term rental figures apply only where legally permitted.
 Honolulu largely bans vacation rentals outside designated resort zones (Waikiki, Ko Olina, Turtle Bay, and a handful of other resort-zoned areas).
 Operators outside those zones typically need a 30-day minimum stay or a grandfathered Nonconforming Use Certificate.
 Verify zoning before modelling any short-term strategy.